RubixML/ML/README.md

 $estimator->train($dataset); // Datasets are fit and ...

-$estimator->predict($samples); // Transformed automatically.
+$estimator->predict($samples); // transformed automatically.
 ```

 Transformer *middleware* will process in the order given when the Pipeline was built and cannot be reordered without instantiating a new one.
-Since Tranformers run sequentially, the order in which they run *matters*.
+Since Transformers run sequentially, the order in which they run *matters*.
 For example, a Transformer near the end of the stack may depend on a previous Transformer to convert all categorical features into continuous ones before it can run.

 In practice, applying transformations can drastically improve the performance of your model by cleaning, scaling, expanding, compressing, and normalizing the input data.